-Robert Bloink worked to put in force in excess of $2B of death benefit for the insurance industry’s producers in the past five years.
+Robert Bloink worked to put in force in excess of $2 billion of longevity-pegged portfolios for the insurance industry’s producers in the past five years.
 His insurance practice incorporates sophisticated wealth transfer techniques, as well as counseling institutions in the context of their insurance portfolios and other mortality based exposures.
 Mr. Bloink, a professor at Texas A&M University School of Law, is working with William Byrnes, Associate Dean of Texas A&M University School of Law, on development of executive programs for insurance underwriters, wealth managers and financial planners.

 Previously, Mr. Bloink served as Senior Attorney in the IRS Office of Chief Counsel, Large and Mid-Sized Business Division, where he litigated many cases in the U.S. Tax Court, served as Liaison Counsel for the Offshore Compliance Technical Assistance Program, coordinated examination programs audit teams on the development of issues for large corporate taxpayers, and taught continuing education seminars to Senior Revenue Agents involved in Large Case Exams.
 In his governmental capacity, Mr. Bloink became recognized as an expert in the taxation of financial structured products and was responsible for the IRS’ first FSA addressing variable forward contracts.
 Mr. Bloink’s core competencies led to his involvement in prosecuting some of the biggest corporate tax shelters in the history of our country.